St. Francis of Assisi and how he created the first Nativity scene in 1223

 Christmas traditions from old times

 Prior to the 13th century, Christmas was celebrated very similarly to how many people nowadays celebrate.
-It was like a party where you give presents to each other and eat a lot of delicious foods and sweets.
+It was like a party where you give presents to each other and eat a lot of delicious food and sweets.

 It seems that St. Francis of Assisi found it necessary to put a religious touch to all this partying as people, in general, had nothing to relate to.
 Going to church and listening to the Mass which used to be celebrated in Latin was not very helpful.
 People did not understand or speak Latin.

 This whole setup, with a real baby included, was made possible with the help of his friend John Velita, who happened to be a knight.
 They staged this first nativity in history in a cave situated in the woods near Greccio.

 That year, on Christmas Eve, they illuminated the woods with torches and priests, together with the people of the village were singing hymns.
 When the Mass had completed, St. Francis lifted a precious baby from the manger.
 It is told that the straw from that celebration cured all diseases of cattle, a real miracle.